ci-compass/cicf/week04-git-and-coding-standards/README.md

 The goals for the week 4 lab are to:

-1. Create git repositories.
-Commit changes.
-Create and merge branches.
+1. Create git repositories, commit changes and create and merge branches.
-1. Create a GitHub account
+2. Create a GitHub account.
-1. Make a pull request
+3. Make a pull request.

 ## Tutorial